 Why subscribe?

-I write personal essays and fiction that are often about the body (these days aging body) and its relationship to the natural world whether that’s a character who is transforming into her alligator self or me hiking the rim of the Grand Canyon in my wheelchair—which keeps stalling on precipices probably from the cold but maybe from being left out on the tarmac in pouring rain beside the plane on the way across the country.
+I write personal essays and fiction that explore the intersection of disability, queerness and the aging body and its relationship to the natural world.
+Perhaps that’s a character who is transforming into her alligator self or me hiking the rim of the Grand Canyon in my wheelchair—which keeps stalling on precipices probably from the cold but maybe from being left out on the tarmac in pouring rain beside the plane on the way across the country.

-So for my experience of disability and aging, travel essays, the sometimes slapstick humor of using a wheelchair, writings about writing, and an exploration of the necessary strategies needed to build community in this time of attacks on bodily autonomy—subscribe.
+So for tales of my seventy plus years experience of disability, travel essays, the sometimes slapstick humor of using a wheelchair, writings about becoming a writer later in life, and an exploration of the necessary strategies needed to build community in this time of attacks on bodily autonomy—subscribe.

-A paid subscription is also a way to be an advocate of my writings.
+A free subscription gives you access to all my newsletter posts.
+A paid subscription is a way to be an advocate of my work in more material terms.
 It is so appreciated.

 Donate Subscriptions